-- 1. Students will only be released to the parent, guardian or designee of the parent or guardian or to other individuals or agencies permitted or required by law. - 2.
-The District will release a student to either parent unless the district has a valid court order directing otherwise or unless the parent requesting release is only entitled to supervised visitation. - 3.
+- 1. Students will only be released to the parent, guardian or designee of the parent or guardian or to other individuals or agencies as permitted or required by law. - 2.
+The district will release a student to either parent unless the district has a valid court order directing otherwise or unless the parent requesting release is only entitled to supervised visitation.
+If district staff have concerns about releasing the student to a parent, the student may be held while additional precautions are taken, including, but not limited to verifying custody orders, contacting the other parent or contacting appropriate authorities. - 3.
 Students who are 17 years old and living independently and students 18 or older must validate their own attendance and dismissal. - 4.
-Telephone requests for early dismissal of a student shall be honored only if the caller can be positively identified as the student's parent or guardian - 5.
-Any person requesting release of a student must present proper identification prior to release of the student.
+Telephone requests for early dismissal of a student shall be honored only if the caller can be positively identified as the student's parent or guardian. - 5.
+Any person requesting release of a student must present proper identification or be positively identified as the student's parent or guardian.